MeowDada/go-fcache/README.md

 ## Motivation
 There are many existing and awesome caching libraries implemented in Go, such as [go-cache](https://github.com/patrickmn/go-cache), [bigCache](https://github.com/allegro/bigcache), [redis-cache](https://github.com/go-redis/cache) ...etc.

 But most of them stored data in memory instead of a file.
 Some of them do not handle the upper bound of what they can store.
 Furthermore, cache replacement mechanism is also hide from user, so we cannot substitute it easily.
-And the most important thing is that they can merely guarantee that not to evit the caches which are used by others.
+And the most important thing is that they can merely guarantee that not to evict the caches which are used by others.
 This might leads severe errors when developing a storage related application.

 Due to the reasons above, `go-fcache` comes up with focusing file cache only, and guaranteens that not to evict the referenced cache item from cache volume.